Donkeys to Sponsor

 Residency: Permanent

-Eve was recently surrendered by their owner along with another jenny, Jody.
 Eve is 28 years old.
-She arrived in poor condition.
-She has no top teeth and therefore eating short grass is virtually impossible for her.
-The Trust has decided not to rehome her as she will require regular hard feed morning and night and access to long grass.
+She has no top teeth and therefore will require regular hard feed morning and night and access to long grass.

 Artemis